kaviyakesavan/Heart-Attack-Prediction/README.md

-# Heart-Attack-Prediction Using Machine Learning Algorithm
+# Heart-Attack-Prediction Using Machine Learning Algorithms

 #  1.Introduction
 Cardiovascular diseases, particularly heart attacks, are a leading cause of mortality worldwide.
 Predicting heart attacks in advance using machine learning can help in early diagnosis and prevention.
 This project aims to build a Heart Attack Prediction System using Logistic Regression, SVC, Decision Tree, K-Nearest Neighbors (KNN), and Gradient Boosting.